-Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
+Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what

 10. Joel claimed a high amount of charitable contributions as a deduction on his tax return relative to taxpayers with similar income levels.
 The information matching program is the IRS program most likely to identify Joel's tax return for audit.